 Tour one of the most remote parks in America on the 30-mile Ross Maxwell Scenic Drive.
-Visit a homesteader ranch, hike the uncrowded trails, and finish with a dramatic view over the Rio Grande from the 1,500-foot high cliffs of Santa Elena Canyon.
+Visit a homesteader ranch, hike the uncrowded trails, and finish with a dramatic view over the Rio Grande from the 1,500-foot-high cliffs of Santa Elena Canyon.

 21. Death Valley Scenic Byway

 Signs of pioneer life are everywhere on this 81.5-mile Scenic Byway, from the Wildrose Charcoal Kilns to Harmony Borax Works and the ghost towns of Panamint City and Rhyolite.
-Sand dunes and salt flats change color and shape as the sun rises and sets, and stars in the night sky are spectacular.
+Sand dunes and salt flats change color and shape as the sun rises and sets, and the stars in the night sky are spectacular.

 22. Farmlandia Farm Loop